kagg-design/notification-system/README.md

 ## License

-The WordPress Plugin KAGG Notifications is licensed under the GPL v2 or later.
+The WordPress Plugin Notification System is licensed under the GPL v2 or later.

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.